Don't be fooled.

 If you suspect your new boyfriend or girlfriend may have a narcissistic personality type, whether or not it rises to the level of a true mental health disorder, it's important to be aware that relationships with narcissists put you at high risk for domestic violence and emotional abuse.

 While narcissists will do just about anything necessary to let you in on the truth of who they are, they also frequently leave plenty of warning signs "hidden" in plain sight.
-It's up to you to learn how to look for and decipher these behaviors in order to protect yourself to the best of your ability.
+It's up to you to learn how to look for and decipher these behaviors to protect yourself to the best of your ability.

-In order to spot narcissistic personality traits before it's too late, start by asking yourself a few basic questions:
+To spot narcissistic personality traits before it's too late, start by asking yourself a few basic questions:

 What do you think of his family?